Efficient Nonparametric Inference for Mediation Analysis with Nonignorable Missing Confounders: Introduction

-The remainder of the paper is structured as follows. \Cref{sec:identification} presents the identification conditions and results. \Cref{sec:estimation_asym} proposes the SIO estimation approach and establishes the large sample properties, including the consistency and convergence rates of nuisance functions under various pseudo metrics, and the asymptotic normality of the fundamental functional of mediation analysis. \Cref{sec:CI} provides a consistent variance estimator and constructs the confidence interval. \Cref{sec:NIE_NDE} extends the results to the inference for natural direct and indirect effects and the total effect. \Cref{sec:simulation} presents simulation studies and a real data example.
-All technical proofs are included in the supplementary material.
+The remainder of the paper is structured as follows. \Cref{sec:mediation_and_identification} presents the identification formulas of mediation functionals under our general shadow variable framework. \Cref{sec:estimation_asym} proposes a nonparametric estimation approach. \Cref{sec:large_sample_theory} develops the large-sample theory, including results on consistency and convergence rates, asymptotic normality, and semiparametric efficiency, and also introduces a cross-fitted debiased machine learning approach. \Cref{sec:simulation} presents simulation studies, and \Cref{sec:application} provides a real data example. \Cref{sec:discussion} concludes the paper.
+We have included all technical details, additional simulation studies, and further elaborations in the supplementary material.